groupShao/AuPrediction/README.md

 f17：the amount of HCl in the growth solution
 f18：the amount of sodium hydroxide (NaOH) in the growth solution

-W<sub>TSPR</sub>：transverse surface plasmon resonance extinction peak wavelength
-W<sub>LSPR</sub>：longitudinal surface plasmon resonance extinction peak wavelength
+W<sub>LSPR</sub>：longitudinal surface plasmon resonance absorption peak wavelength
 A<sub>LSPR</sub>/A<sub>TSPR</sub>：the ratio between the maximum absorbance of the longitudinal and transverse SPR bands
-F<sub>LSPR</sub>：The full width at half maximum of LSPR band
-F<sub>TSPR</sub>：The full width at half maximum of TSPR band